mbtestorg2022/1.124j-fall-2000/content/pages/lecture-notes/sorting.md

  _}_
 _}_

 Selection sort is easy to implement; there is little that can go wrong with it.
-However, the method requires _O(N2)_ comparisons and so it should only be used on small files.
+However, the method requires _O(N{{< sup "2" >}})_ comparisons and so it should only be used on small files.
 There is an important exception to this rule.
 When sorting files with large records and small keys, the cost of exchanging records controls the running time.
 In such cases, selection sort requires _O(N_) time since the number of exchanges is at most _N_.

 {{< anchor "Insertion" >}}{{< /anchor >}}4\.
 Insertion Sort
 -----------------------------------------------------------